Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

 dolmen.forms.crud
 =================

-`dolmen.forms.crud` is module destined to help developpers create their C.R.U.D forms using `Grok`, `megrok.z3cform` and `dolmen.content`.
-It provides a collection of base classes to add, edit and access your content.
-It also provides some hooks to customize the fields per context and form using special adapters, to avoid overriding existing form and to increase the pluggability of your applications.
+`dolmen.forms.crud` is a module which helps developers create their C.R.U.D forms using `Grok`, `megrok.z3cform` and `dolmen.content`.
+It provides a collection of base classes to add, edit, and access content.
+It provides adapters to customize the fields of a form.

 Adding view
 ===========

 `dolmen.forms.crud` provides an abstraction for the 'adding' action.
-It allows pluggability at the container level and does handle the naming/persistence duet.
-More explicitly, it's a named adapter that will query the AddForm, call the object checking methods, choose a name using a INameChooser and finally, if everything went smoothly, set it on the context.
+It allows pluggability at the container level and handles naming and persistence.
+More explicitly, it's a named adapter that will query the add form, check the constraints, choose a name (using a INameChooser) and finally, if everything went smoothly, add it on the context.

-A base AddView is registered out-of-the-box as a named traversable adapter called 'add'.
+A base adding view is registered out-of-the-box as a named traversable adapter called 'add'.
 It uses the following pattern:
 ++add++factory_name. `factory_name` must be the name of a `dolmen.content.IFactory` component.

 Let's first create a container in which we'll test the adding view::